Doumham-Armah/AppleHealthAnalysis/readme.md

 # Apple Health Analysis

-Out iphones and Apple Watches collect a plethora of valuable peices of health data.
+Our iPhones and Apple Watches collect a plethora of valuable pieces of health data.
 This is an exciting oppurtunity to employ your data wrangling and vizualization skills.
+It is also a new and refreshing topic to work on since you will be gaining insights on your pertaining to your own health.

 ## How to get the data
 1. Open Health app on your iPhone